cardano-community/guild-operators/docs/Scripts/topologyupdater.md

 #BATCH_AUTO_UPDATE=N                                      # Set to Y to automatically update the script if a new version is available without user interaction
 ```

-Any customisations you add above, will be saved across future `prereqs.sh` executions, unless you specify the `-f` flag to overwrite completely.
+Any customisations you add above, will be saved across future `guild-deploy.sh` executions, unless you specify the `-f` flag to overwrite completely.

 #### Deploy the script {: id="deploy"}

 **systemd service**
-The script can be deployed as a background service in different ways but the recommended and easiest way if [prereqs.sh](../basics.md#pre-requisites) was used, is to utilize the `deploy-as-systemd.sh` script to setup and schedule the execution.
+The script can be deployed as a background service in different ways but the recommended and easiest way if [guild-deploy.sh](../basics.md#pre-requisites) was used, is to utilize the `deploy-as-systemd.sh` script to setup and schedule the execution.
 This will deploy both push & fetch service files as well as timers for a scheduled 60 min node alive message and cnode restart at the user set interval (default: 24 hours) when running the deploy script.

 - `cnode-tu-push.service`    : pushes a node alive message to Topology Updater API
 - `cnode-tu-push.timer`      : schedules the push service to execute once every hour